 During the preparation of the strategy we have worked with the community and stakeholders to understand the challenges and opportunities and develop a shared vision.
-Today we invite you to join the conversation by giving us your views to help shape the future of East Birmingham.
+Using the Strategy as our foundation we will be working together to deliver this vision and shape the future of East Birmingham.